Last updated on January 11, 2021

 You’ve probably heard the Historic format being mentioned before.
-If you’re not me and didn’t forget to enable all game modes on the main menu, you saw it among the game modes in MTG Arena as well.
 If you’re wondering what Historic is or where the format is going, then you’re in luck!
 That just so happens to be exactly what we’re gearing up to talk about today.

 So, sit down and buckle up while we take a ride through this old and exciting format.

-We talked about standard rotation a little while ago, but here are the basics that you need to know for now: WotC releases four new sets every year, one per quarter (i.e., every three months), and the four oldest sets are removed from standard play when the last set is released around October.
+We’ve talked about Standard rotation before, but here are the basics that you need to know for now: WotC releases four new sets every year, one per quarter (i.e., every three months), and the four oldest sets are removed from Standard play when the last set is released around September or October.
 But where do the older sets go?
 Are they exiled into nothingness?

 The answer is no, they do in fact still exist.
 Cards from rotated out sets can still be played outside of Standard, but it wasn’t that long ago that MTGA didn’t have any formats to support that.
 This is where the Historic format—not to be confused with Historic spells from Dominaria—steps in.

 Back in September 2019, Wizards announced the new MTG Arena Historic format.
-This format is unique to MTGA and allows players to build their decks from the older sets on the client, starting from Ixalan to the recently released Theros: Beyond Death.
+This format is unique to MTGA and allows players to build their decks from the older sets on the client.
+Originally that meant Ixalan to the most recently released set.

 Playing Historic on MTG Arena